vincentcasseau/vincentcasseau.github.io/how-tos-cfd-nonequilibrium.md

 #### 4.1.1 General settings

-The subdictionary _**chemistryVibrationCoupling**_ is added to the _chemistryProperties_ dict.
+The subdictionary <subdict>chemistryVibrationCoupling</subdict> is added to the <subdict>chemistryProperties</subdict> dict.
 Use of the Park TTv model is illustrated below

 ```c++
 chemistryVibrationCoupling